Polyglot or Not? Measuring Multilingual Encyclopedic Knowledge in Foundation Models: Analysis

-LLaMA learns information in different languages from training on Wikipedia articles.
-To better understand the connection between this important data source and LLaMA-33B's performance on \textbf{Polyglot or Not}, we investigated the quality of available data on target language Wikipedia pages.
-A simple first step is to gauge the amount of available content the model could have seen at training time via tabulating the number of articles posted in that language during LLaMA training period in 2022.
-Table \ref{four} reflects these counts for all the languages included in our assessment and demonstrates, for example, how Catalan Wikipedia is almost 3 times as large as Danish Wikipedia.
-However, the sheer \textit{volume} of articles available in a given language is not necessarily the clearest indicator of the quality and diversity of information in that language.
-For example, the Cebuano language, which was not viewed by LLaMA, boasts the second-largest Wikipedia catalog by article count, yet almost all of these articles were added by an automatic bot narrowly focused on documenting living organisms and biological species\footnote{\href{https://www.wikidata.org/wiki/Wikidata:Statistics/Wikipedia}{https://www.wikidata.org/wiki/Wikidata:Statistics/Wikipedia}}.\\ \\ To go a level deeper, we randomly sampled articles from our languages of interest and analyzed their "density" judged on a few factors.
-The process for producing these metrics is detailed in the \nameref{sssec:wiki-process} section of the Appendix.
-As shown in Table \ref{five}, we recorded word count, the number of named entities that appear in the article (both total and unique), and the number of named subject entities in our dataset that appear in the article which we refer to as "target" entities (both total and unique).
-We tally these results for the 14 of the 20 languages of interest that possess an open-source SpaCy\footnote{\href{https://spacy.io}{https://spacy.io}} named entity recognition tagger.
-Our methodology spotlights articles that frequently include what we view as crucial components of information in our dataset: subjects.
-Indeed, an article that mentions 8 different target entities is likely to be more robust and informative than an article that narrowly focuses on 1 target entity.
-This also tracks with LLMs tendency to exhibit frequency bias and more accurately report on subjects they frequently see during training \cite{dongCalibratingFactualKnowledge2022a}.\\ \\ Analysis of the sampled articles reveals major coverage gaps when comparing Wikipedias of various languages.
-Spanish articles have double the words of those written in Polish.
-German articles contain twice as many named entities as Danish articles.
-Beyond these and other fascinating summary findings, we observe a strong and significant correlation (Pearson's $r = 0.78, p < 0.001$) between the average unique target entities on the page and LLaMA's performance on \textbf{Polyglot or Not}.
-Thus, the more subjects on a Wikipedia page, the better LLaMA recalled facts in that language.
-This further demonstrates that dataset quality is strongly connected to performance on our assessment.
-The imbalance also complicates future researchers' use of Wikipedia as a robust multilingual knowledge base.
+LLaMA learns information by reading Wikipedia pages, so we studied data quality on each language's Wikipedia.
+We began by tabulating how many pages were present during LLaMA's training period (see Table \ref{five}).
+Of course, sheer page count is perhaps not the strongest indicator of the quality and diversity of information available on that language's Wikipedia; a single well-written page can be more informative than a dozen low-quality pages.
+To delve deeper, we analyzed Wikipedia pages from languages of interest (see \nameref{sssec:wiki-process} in the Appendix for details).
+Table \ref{six} records word count, the number of named-entities that appear in the article (both total and unique), and the number of named subject entities in the dataset that appear in the article which we refer to as ``target'' entities (both total and unique).
+We adopt an approach such that a page that mentions 8 different target entities is considered to be denser and thus more informative than an article that narrowly focuses on a single target entity.
+Analysis of the articles we sampled reveals major gaps across each language's Wikipedia.
+We observe a strong and significant correlation (Pearson's $r = 0.78, p < 0.001$) between the average unique target entities on the page and LLaMA's performance; the more subjects on a Wikipedia page, the better LLaMA recalled facts in that language.
+This underlines the connection between dataset quality and performance on our assessment.